TVPlayerSupport/Sample/index.md

 ## EULA

-- IPTV Player is an advanced player that use TXT and M3U user created playlists.
+- fast IPTV Player is an advanced player that use TXT and M3U user created playlists.
-- IPTV Player do not provide any actual playlists or contents.
+- It does not provide any actual playlists or contents.
 - It may provide sample playlists with channels that can not be opened but these are used as samples for the users to better understanding of playlist formats.
 - This application is designed to use with user own or created playlist with legal contents.
 - You are responsible to check your created playlists/contents are legal and you have fully rights to use.